datalad-handbook/book/docs/basics/101-124-sharethirdparty.rst

     Log in and authorize rclone for access
     Waiting for code...

-- This will open a browser and ask you to authorize ``rclone`` to manage your Dropbox, or any other third-party service you have selected in the interactive prompt.
-Accepting will bring you to the final configuration
+- At this point, this will open a browser and ask you to authorize ``rclone`` to manage your Dropbox, or any other third-party service you have selected in the interactive prompt.
+Accepting will bring you back into the terminal to the final configuration prompts:
-  prompts:

 .. code-block:: bash
+   :emphasize-lines: 12, 26

    Got code
    --------------------